sarcophagus-org/governance-incentives-contract/README.md

 ## Distribute Rewards

 At the time of this writing, the total unallocated rewards in the Collection Contract will be distributed to voters when the distribution script is executed.
-To execute the reward distribution on the locally deployed Collections Contract run:
+To execute the reward distribution on the locally deployed Collection Contract run:

 ```
 npm run distribution